objectionary/eo/README.md

 IN$:
 ```
 ##### `not` Attribute
-The `not` attribute object is the object with the inversed value of its base `bool` object.
+The `not` attribute object represents a `bool` object with the inversed inner value of its base `bool` object.
 The `not` attribute object has no free attributes.
-When the `not` attribute object is applied (called), its `@` (phi) attribute contains the resulting substitution.

 ###### Example
 In this example, all the answers from the previous example (the `if` attribute section) are inversed with the `not` attribute.
 ```